Peripheral Neuropathies

 Acute inflammatory demyelinating polyneuropathy.
 Guillain-Barré syndrome is now recognized to be a diverse disorder that can be divided into several patterns based on the predominant mode of fiber injury (demyelinating vs. axonal) and on nerve fibers involved (motor, sensory and motor, cranial).
 The most frequent pattern in Western countries is the acute inflammatory demyelinating polyneuropathy.
 The major complaint is weakness, which usually evolves symmetrically over a period of several days.
-Evolution is complete after 2 weeks in 50% of cases, after 3 weeks in over 80%, and after 4 weeks in over 90% (73; 04).
+Evolution is complete after 2 weeks in 50% of cases, after 3 weeks in over 80%, and after 4 weeks in over 90% (02).
 In most instances, weakness is noticed initially in the legs, but it can begin in the arms or the face.
 The severity of weakness varies from mild gait difficulty to total paralysis with death from respiratory failure.
 Aside from facial diplegia, which is found in at least half of the cases, involvement of extraocular muscles has been described.
-In a large series, 5% of patients presented with isolated cranial nerve involvement, but all subsequently developed limb weakness (73).
 Other symptoms include pain and muscle aches, which occur in 30% to 55% of cases.
 Early in the course of illness, subjective dysesthesias and paresthesias are common.
 At later times, objective sensory loss can be demonstrated in three-fourths of cases.
 Tendon reflexes are usually abolished or diminished.
-Dysautonomia is common and can manifest as heart rate or blood pressure instability, blood pressure fluctuations, pupillary dysfunction, and bowel or bladder dysfunction (73).
-Acute inflammatory demyelinating polyneuropathy is a monophasic illness, though treatment-related fluctuations or relapses occur in a minority of patients (74).
+Dysautonomia is common and can manifest as heart rate or blood pressure instability, blood pressure fluctuations, pupillary dysfunction, and bowel or bladder dysfunction (02).
+Acute inflammatory demyelinating polyneuropathy is a monophasic illness, though treatment-related fluctuations or relapses occur in a minority of patients (37).

-In comparison, acute motor axonal neuropathy, also called “Chinese paralytic syndrome,” is characterized by acute weakness or paralysis without sensory loss and is closely associated with antecedent Campylobacter infection (55; 37).
-Patients with acute motor axonal neuropathy usually have a more rapid progression and an earlier nadir than those with acute inflammatory demyelinating polyneuropathy (36).
+In comparison, acute motor axonal neuropathy, also called “Chinese paralytic syndrome,” is characterized by acute weakness or paralysis without sensory loss and is closely associated with antecedent Campylobacter infection.
+Patients with acute motor axonal neuropathy usually have a more rapid progression and an earlier nadir than those with acute inflammatory demyelinating polyneuropathy (16).
 A subset of patients with acute motor axonal neuropathy recovers rapidly.
 Electrodiagnostic studies confirm the selective involvement of motor fibers with preservation of sensory responses.
-High titers of IgG anti-GM1, GM1b, or GD1a antibodies are more common in the acute motor axonal neuropathy than in acute inflammatory demyelinating polyneuropathy (70; 38).
-These antibodies cause a pathophysiological spectrum ranging from reversible conduction block to axonal degeneration of motor fibers (49).
+High titers of IgG anti-GM1, GM1b, or GD1a antibodies are more common in the acute motor axonal neuropathy than in acute inflammatory demyelinating polyneuropathy (17).
+These antibodies cause a pathophysiological spectrum ranging from reversible conduction block to axonal degeneration of motor fibers (24).

 Other variants of Guillain Barré syndrome include pharyngeal-cervical-brachial variant, acute pandysautonomia, and sensory Guillain-Barré syndrome.
-The pharyngeal-cervical-brachial variant manifests as dysphagia, neck and shoulder muscle weakness, and may be associated with IgG anti-GT1a antibody (61; 47).
-In the sensory form of Guillain-Barré syndrome, patients have acute sensory loss but no weakness although demyelinating features are present in motor nerve conduction studies (60).
-Acute/subacute pandysautonomia without concomitant motor or sensory deficits is rare and is associated with antibody against ganglionic acetylcholine receptor in some cases (82).
+The pharyngeal-cervical-brachial variant manifests as dysphagia, neck and shoulder muscle weakness, and may be associated with IgG anti-GT1a antibody (22).
+In the sensory form of Guillain-Barré syndrome, patients have acute sensory loss but no weakness although demyelinating features are present in motor nerve conduction studies (32).
+Acute/subacute pandysautonomia without concomitant motor or sensory deficits is rare and is associated with antibody against ganglionic acetylcholine receptor in some cases.

-Two sets of criteria are often used for the diagnosis of Guillain Barré syndrome: NINDs criteria and Brighton collaboration.
-The criteria are listed in tables 1 and 2.
+Two sets of criteria are often used for the diagnosis of Guillain-Barré syndrome: NINDs criteria and Brighton collaboration (02; 39).
+The Brighton Collaboration Consensus criteria and recently published guideline on the diagnostic criteria are listed in tables 1 and 2 (45).

 |